BrandonKastningSeattle/GodsWrath_Productions/README.md

 [Traitor, Covenant Breaking Councils and Synagogues of Satan]

+“Behold, I give unto you power to tread on serpents and scorpions, and over all the power of the enemy: and nothing shall by any means hurt you.” - Luke 10:19 (KJV)

 “And ye shall be brought before governors and kings for my sake, for a testimony against them and the Gentiles.” - Matthew 10:18 (KJV)

 [Called and Accepted]